phrac/partflux/README.rst

 ========
 Overview
 ========
-Part Engine is a web application that helps users find information about any part number.
+Part Flux is a web application that helps users find information about any part number.
 The application is written in Python using the Django framework.
 Search is provided by Haystack with an Elastic Search backend, and data is stored in PostgreSQL.